permitio/permit-cli/CONTRIBUTING.md

    - Should declare the API key scope required for the command (can be `organization`, `project`, or `environment`).
    - Should have concise documentation in the Readme file, explaining the command, its arguments, and how to use it.
    - Should have a `description` and `options` object that defines the command's description and arguments.

+### <a name="api-proxy-commands"></a> "API Proxy" Commands
+Some of the commands, just proxy API endpoints without any extra logic.
+For these commands, we are asking to keep the command as simple as possible, and to use the `useClient` hook to make the API calls.

+The command behavior should be as follows:
+- All the spec and convention is available in the `useClient` hook, so you don't need to worry about constructing the API calls.
+- The project/environment that are part of the endpoint **shouldn't** be passed as an argument to the command.
+The `useClient` hook will automatically inject the project/environment ID to the endpoint.
+- Mandatory and optional fields are defined in the API spec, and should be reflected in the command arguments.
+- Permit API spec is available at [Permit API Spec](https://api.permit.io/v2/redoc) and the PDP API spec is available at [Permit PDP API Spec](https://pdp-api.permit.io/redoc)
+- All the endpoint components, query string parameters, and body should be accepted as arguments to the command and promptable in the command wizard.
+- Command wizard flow should be as follows:
+   - If all mandatory fields appear in the arguments, do not open a wizard and run the command
+   - If some mandatory fields are missing in the argument, prompt the wizard with the possibility to skip when fields that are optional

 ### Command TSX Structure